Codebrahma/react-lite-ui/README.md

 <img src="https://raw.githubusercontent.com/Codebrahma/react-lite-ui/development/.github/images/higher-res.gif" >
 </p>

+### :sparkles: Key Features:

 ##

-### Key Features:

-Any DOM element can be customized through SASS.
+* Any DOM element can be customized through a simple SASS file. :tada:

-You can import indiviual components which doesn't affect the bundle size of your app.
+* You can import individual components which doesn't affect the bundle size of your app. :confetti_ball:

-Clean Design with minimal implementation reducing the code that is shipped to your app with pleasent UI.
+* Clean Design with minimal implementation reducing the code that is shipped to your app with pleasant UI. :sunrise_over_mountains:

+### :link: Installation:

 ##

-### Installation:

 ```
 npm install --save react-lite-ui
 ```

+### :rocket: Usage :

 ##

-### Usage :

 In your `App.js` :